On this page

 - Provides tax-effective exit strategy from an SMSF

-- Potential limits on available investments (such as collectables or large commercial properties) depending on the licensed trustee
+- Potential limits on available investments (such as collectables or large commercial properties) depending on the professional licensed trustee’s rules

-- Financial planners are not required to hold and maintain specialist advice qualifications when advising on an SAF (required for SMSFs)
+- Financial planners are not required to hold and maintain specialist advice qualifications when advising on a SAF (required for SMSFs)

 - Licensed trustee controls custody of all the fund assets

 - More expensive than in-house administration by SMSF trustees